johnpfield/mytime/README.md

 You can download Geronimo from [here.](http://geronimo.apache.org/downloads.html) You'll also need to have an LDAP directory available.
 This will be used as the back end authority for the custom authentication realm.
 The use of OpenLDAP or [IAMfortress OpenLDAP](http://iamfortress.org/download) is recommended.
+Finally, you will need the Pivotal Security Interceptor.
+This project can be downloaded from [here.](https://github.com/johnpfield/psi-jee) Follow the procedure provided on that page to build the interceptor and upload it to the Geronimo repository, prior to deploying the MyTime application.

 If this works you are in business: